Local council services

 Health

 Local health services are run by Primary Care Trusts.
-There is a network of health services used by families, from health visitors, GPs, midwives, hospitals through to speech therapists and other specialist health services.
-The National Family and Parenting Institute has produced a booklet on how the health services work.
-You can either download The Family Health Maze from http://www.nfpi.org/ or tel: 09069 592 692 for a free copy.
+There is a network of health services used by families, from health visitors, GPs, midwives and hospitals through to speech therapists and other specialist health services.
+See our articles on using health services for more information.

 Fire and police services

 The emergency services operate independently, although both these services do work with the council to tell people about safety issues and prevention.
-If it is not an emergency, don’t ring 999; the number of the local fire and police stations are in the phone book.
+If it is not an emergency, don’t ring 999; the number of the local fire and police stations can be found online.
+Check out our guide to UK emergency numbers.

 Other services in the community